Venemo/jquery.navAn/README.md

 * `pattern`
 Pattern that tells how to perform the navigation animation.
 See below for more details about patterns.
 * `backPattern`
-Pattern that tells how to perform the navigation animation when going backwards.
+Pattern that tells how to perform the navigation animation when going backwards (ie. when the user presses the back button in the browser).
 See below for more details about patterns.
+This is not applicable if `usePushState` is `false`.
+* `usePushState` (default true)
+Tells whether or not to use the HTML5 history API.
+When false, there will not be an option to go back to a previous state.
+* `disallowSameUrl` (default true)
+Tells whether to allow loading the same URL as the browser window is on.

 ### Options for navigation